lpickens03/lpickens03.github.io/about.md

 <h2>About Me</h2>
 After spending about 6 years in software while moonlighting as a system administrator, I discovered information security and, well, I was hooked.
 I now work for a government contractor, assessing customer infrastructure for security vulnerabilities as well as supporting in-depth penetration testing of customer systems.
 I am currently working towards my Master's in cybersecurity.

+In my free time, I enjoying reading, eating and sleeping.
+There was a time when I had hobbies.
+I hope to see those times again some day.